Signal-flow graph: Linear signal-flow graphs

 Linear signal-flow graph (SFG) methods only apply to linear time-invariant systems, as studied by their associated theory.
 When modeling a system of interest, the first step is often to determine the equations representing the system's operation without assigning causes and effects (this is called acausal modeling).
 A SFG is then derived from this system of equations.

 A linear SFG consists of nodes indicated by dots and weighted directional branches indicated by arrows.
 The nodes are the variables of the equations and the branch weights are the coefficients.
 Signals may only traverse a branch in the direction indicated by its arrow.
 The elements of a SFG can only represent the operations of multiplication by a coefficient and addition, which are sufficient to represent the constrained equations.
 When a signal traverses a branch in its indicated direction, the signal is multiplied the weight of the branch.
 When two or more branches direct into the same node, their outputs are added.

 For systems described by linear algebraic or differential equations, the signal-flow graph is mathematically equivalent to the system of equations describing the system, and the equations governing the nodes are discovered for each node by summing incoming branches to that node.
 These incoming branches convey the contributions of the other nodes, expressed as the connected node value multiplied by the weight of the connecting branch, usually a real number or function of some parameter (for example a Laplace transform variable s).

-For linear active networks, Choma writes: "By a 'signal flow representation' [or 'graph', as it is commonly referred to] we mean a diagram that, by displaying the algebraic relationships among relevant branch variables of network, paints an unambiguous picture of the way an applied input signal ‘flows’ from input-to-output ... ports."
+For linear active networks, Choma writes: "By a 'signal flow representation' [or 'graph', as it is commonly referred to] we mean a diagram that, by displaying the algebraic relationships among relevant branch variables of network, paints an unambiguous picture of the way an applied input signal 'flows' from input-to-output ... ports."

 A motivation for a SFG analysis is described by Chen:

 "The analysis of a linear system reduces ultimately to the solution of a system of linear algebraic equations.
 As an alternative to conventional algebraic methods of solving the system, it is possible to obtain a solution by considering the properties of certain directed graphs associated with the system."
-[See subsection: Solving linear equations.]
-"The unknowns of the equations correspond to the nodes of the graph, while the linear relations between them appear in the form of directed edges connecting the nodes. ...The associated directed graphs in many cases can be set up directly by inspection of the physical system without the necessity of first formulating the →associated equations..."
+[See § Solving linear equations.]
+"The unknowns of the equations correspond to the nodes of the graph, while the linear relations between them appear in the form of directed edges connecting the nodes. ...
+The associated directed graphs in many cases can be set up directly by inspection of the physical system without the necessity of first formulating the associated equations ..."